American toad: Eastern American toad

 The eastern American toad (A. a. americanus) is a medium-sized toad usually ranging in size from 5–9 cm; the record length for an eastern American toad is 11.1 cm.
 The color and pattern is somewhat variable, especially for the females.
 Skin color can change depending on habitat colors, humidity, stress, and temperature.
 Color changes range from yellow to brown to black, from solid colors to speckled.
 Their breeding habits are very similar to Anaxyrus fowleri.
 The call or voice of a breeding male is a high trill that lasts between 6–30 seconds and sounds similar to a ringing telephone.
 Males call for an average of 6-7 nights during their breeding period.
 Females show preference for call efforts (rate × duration), but not call frequency.
 They hibernate during the winter.
 The eastern American toad has spots that contain only one to two warts.
 It also has enlarged warts on the tibia or lower leg below the knee.
 While the belly is usually spotted, in some areas many are, and it is generally more so on the forward half (in some rare individuals there may be few or no spots).
 This subspecies of the American toad has no or very little markings on it.
 The spades on the back legs are blackish.
 Some toads of this subspecies have a more pervasive red and deep brown color, many with red warts on their bodies.
-Also eastern American toads have parotoid glands that are the same color as the surrounding skin.
+Eastern American toads also have parotoid glands that are the same color as the surrounding skin.
+Parotoid length (mm) and width (mm) have a positive linear relationship with size, with females having slightly longer and wider parotoid glands compared to males.
 The glands don't usually have any patterning on them.

 Other species that may be confused with the eastern American toad are Fowler's toad, which has three or more warts in the largest dark spots, and in the far west of its range woodhouse's toad.
 Fowler's toad can be especially difficult to identify in comparison to the eastern American toad but one difference is that it never has a spotted belly and both cranial crests touch the parotoid glands.
-Also, Fowler's toads are very fast hoppers (bursts of 5–10 fast hops) in comparison to Eastern toads lethargic, casual hopping and walking locomotion.
+Also, Fowler's toads are very fast hoppers (bursts of 5–10 fast hops) in comparison to Eastern toads’s lethargic, casual hopping and walking locomotion.
 In the eastern American toad these crests almost never touch the parotoid glands, which secrete bufotoxin, a poisonous substance meant to make the toad unpalatable to potential predators.
 Bufotoxin is a mild poison in comparison to that of other poisonous toads and frogs, but it can irritate human eyes and mucous membranes and is dangerous to smaller animals (such as dogs) when ingested.